What Is Blog SEO?

 If you want to rank for a “Definition Snippet”, then make sure to include a definition that Google can use in your post.

 Here’s an example:

 Another common form of Featured Snippet is a “List Snippet”.

 The best way to optimize for these is to use lots of subheadings in your post.

 For example, our content currently ranks in this Featured Snippet.

-Each of the items that Google puts on that list is from an H2 subheading from that post.
+Each of the items that Google puts on that list is from a subheading from that post.